nick-schwarzenberg/network-tools/udp-tunnel.README.md

 $ ip link show type ipip
 ```

 Note that this may include devices other than the ones created with this script.
-For instance, when loading the ipip kernel module, a dummy device `tunl0` is created automatically for handling unassigned IPIP traffic.
+For instance, when loading the IPIP kernel module, a dummy device `tunl0` is created automatically for handling unassigned IPIP traffic.
+For the socat variant, you want to check instead for devices of type `tun`.

-Open FOU ports accepting UDP packets are shown by:
+Open FOU ports accepting UDP packets (does not apply to socat variant) are shown by:
 ```
 $ ip fou show
 ```

-To check if and which traffic is actually sent to or received from the tunnel device, use a graphical tool such as Wireshark or run `tcpdump -i fouX -vv` where *fouX* must be one of the devices of the aforementioned list.
+To check if and which traffic is actually sent to or received from the tunnel device, use a graphical tool such as Wireshark or run `tcpdump -i fouX -vv` where *fouX* (or *udpX*) must be one of the devices of the aforementioned list.

 In case you messed up and the script failed half-way (e.g., because the tunnel device has been created but the receive port to listen at is in use), you can delete unused or broken devices by:
 ```